BeamNG/mediashare/README.md

 You might want to change the following locations to give your page a more custom look and feel:

  * templates/media/main.tpl - the start website
+ * static/400.html / static/500.html - the nginx error websites.
+You have to uncomment/change the links inthere